mesinger/ormapper/README.md

 # lazy ormapper framework for kotlin
-Do no use this framework for production code
+Do not use this framework for production code

 ## Build
 ```sh